rogerz343/transient-detection/README.md

 ## required files
 Some of the code references input image files and a .csv file that contains data about the images (labels, ids, features, etc.).
-All of these files can be found at http://portal.nersc.gov/project/dessn/autoscan/.
+All of these files can be found at http://portal.nersc.gov/project/dessn/autoscan/ (they are not included here because they are very large files).

 ## cnn
 Contains the code for a convolutional neural network used to classify images.